charles-xyz/ProsperTakehome/README.md

 This service provides assessment slots for clients based on the details provided by the user.
 It uses mock clinician data to return available time slots.

-## Getting Started

-### Prerequisites

-To start the server, ensure that you have the following installed:

-- Node.js (v14 or higher recommended)
-- npm (Node Package Manager)

 ### Installation

 1. Clone the repository: